egberts/egberts.github.io-src/content/articles/vim-debugging.md

 I assigned the F10 function key to do the following:

-* Show which highlighter statement is being used at the current cursor
+* Shows which highlighter statement at the current cursor

-Stick this into your `vimrc` file (you do do remember where it is at?):
+Stick this into your `vimrc` file (you do remember where it is at?):

 ```vim
 " Show syntax highlighting macro at the cursor